Boat found empty on Lake Palmdale, prompting search by dive team, LA County Fire Dept. says

 The incident was reported about 9:40 a.m. as a water rescue near the 600 block of East Avenue S, a spokesperson for the agency said.

-According to the LAFD, the boat had been checked out earlier in the morning.
+According to the Fire Department, the boat had been checked out earlier in the morning.
 It was towed to shore after being discovered in the middle of the lake.

 MISSING BOATER | FS 37 | Lake Palmdale #Palmdale | BN17 ground units along with #LACoFD Helicopter, USAR Task Force and #LASD Dive Team committed to the search for a reported missing boater in Lake Palmdale.— L.A.
 County Fire Department (@LACoFDPIO) February 5, 2020